-COMMON SENSES FOR
+COMMON SENSES FOR COMMON SPACES

 In May 2015, Prime Minister Lee Hsien Loong cited the Global Religious Diversity Report which ranked Singapore as the most diverse nation, in terms of religions, out of 232 countries.
 Diversity is strength when properly cultivated and coordinated.
 But if left unattended, taken for granted or let to be manipulated, it would be disastrous.
 Singapore’s interfaith fabric must be consciously and constantly monitored and nurtured to maintain and strengthen confidence and trust amongst the people of this most religiously diverse nation.